Wamphyre/X360-TU-Manager/README.md

 Contributions are welcome!
 Please feel free to:
 - **Report bugs or issues** on [GitHub Issues](https://github.com/Wamphyre/X360-TU-Manager/issues)
 - **Suggest new features** via feature requests
+- **Submit pull requests** to improve the code
 - **Improve documentation** and help others

+### Development Setup
+1. Fork the repository on GitHub
+2. Clone your fork locally
+3. Create a new branch for your feature
+4. Make your changes and test thoroughly
+5. Submit a pull request with a clear description

 ---